ManimCommunity/manim/docs/source/contributing/testing.rst

 Pytest determines which functions are tests by searching for files whose names begin with "test\_", and then within those files for functions beginning with "test" and classes beginning with "Test".
-These kind of tests must be in ``tests/`` (e.g. ``tests/test_container.py``).
+These kinds of tests must be in ``tests/`` (e.g. ``tests/test_container.py``).

 Graphical Unit Test